Newark, New Jersey: Geography

 According to the United States Census Bureau, the city had a total area of 25.89 mi2, including 24.14 mi2 of land and 1.74 mi2 of water (6.72%).
 It has the third-smallest land area among the 100 most populous cities in the U.S., behind neighboring Jersey City and Hialeah, Florida.
 The city's altitude ranges from 0 (sea level) in the east to approximately 230 ft above sea level in the western section of the city.
 Newark is essentially a large basin sloping towards the Passaic River, with a few valleys formed by meandering streams.
 Historically, Newark's high places have been its wealthier neighborhoods.
 In the 19th century and early 20th century, the wealthy congregated on the ridges of Forest Hill, High Street, and Weequahic.

-Until the 20th century, the marshes on Newark Bay were difficult to develop, as the marshes were essentially wilderness, with a few dumps, warehouses, and cemeteries on their edges.
-During the 20th century, the Port Authority of New York and New Jersey was able to reclaim 68 acres of the marshland for the further expansion of Newark Liberty International Airport, as well as the growth of the port lands.
+Until the 20th century, the marshes on Newark Bay were difficult to develop, as they were essentially wilderness, with a few dumps, warehouses, and cemeteries on their edges.
+In the 1920s, the city was able to reclaim 68 acres of marshland for the development of Newark Liberty International Airport, and then later Port Newark.

 Newark is surrounded by residential suburbs to the west (on the slope of the Watchung Mountains), the Passaic River and Newark Bay to the east, dense urban areas to the south and southwest, and middle-class residential suburbs and industrial areas to the north.
 The city is the largest in New Jersey's Gateway Region, which is said to have received its name from Newark's nickname as the "Gateway City".

 The city borders the municipalities of Belleville, Bloomfield, East Orange, Irvington, Maplewood and South Orange in Essex County; Bayonne, East Newark, Harrison, Jersey City and Kearny in Hudson County; and Elizabeth and Hillside in Union County.